 About the Soft Transfer Belt – Wipeable

-The belts have four large padded vertical handles.
-The belts are normally used with two Carers working together, but if necessary, one Carer can work alone, depending on the patient.
+This belt has four large padded vertical handles.
+It is normally used with two Carers working together, but if necessary, one Carer can work alone, depending on the patient.

-This item used wipeable material which can be easily wiped clean for better infection control.
+This item is made with a wipeable material which can be easily wiped clean for better infection control.
 Note: There is still stitching in some areas.